ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > If text input in the currently active window was suspended, this resumes it.
 If not, this does nothing.

-> phrase: resume text input in (glk window)
+> phrase: resume text input in (IO window)
 >
 > If text input in the given window was suspended, this resumes it.
 If not, this does nothing.

 Suspended character input is simple enough, but what about line input: what happens to what the player has already typed?
 This can be accessed and even changed, provided input is suspended:

-> phrase: current line input of (glk window) ... text
+> phrase: current line input of (IO window) ... text
 >
 > Extracts the current line input of a suspended Glk window and returns it to the player.

-> phrase: set the current line input of (glk window) to (text)
+> phrase: set the current line input of (IO window) to (text)
 >
-> Updates the current line input of a suspended Glk window.
+> Updates the current line input of a suspended IO window.
 A run-time problem is issued if the window has either never requested line input, or is currently not suspended.

 ## Other Glk event types